 How to Create a Novel Soundtrack and Why You Should Do So

 When I taught Romeo & Juliet to my 9th graders every year, I was disappointed that I could never let them listen to the 90’s soundtrack to the Leonard DiCaprio movie version of the play.
-I found that the songs so accurately reflected the story and helped us to connect to the characters in a modernized and engaging way.
+The songs so accurately reflect the story and help us to connect to the characters in a modernized and engaging way.
 Nevertheless, the cursing made it a no-no because parents are still sensitive to their kids hearing the word f*ck in class, but not to them repeating the word n*gger with their friends.
 You know, the basics.